acmeyer/Conjoint-for-Qualtrics-Offline/README.md

 Copy all the code found in the code/qualtrics_tables.html file.
 In each Qualtrics question you want a conjoint table to appear, paste the copied code in the HTML view portion of the question's text box.
 After pasting the code, make sure to replace the round title text with the correct round number (or anything you you want to label the box with).
 Regardless of how you title the conjoint boxes, be sure to change the conjoint table number in line 4.
 You can also customize the labels at the top of the tables to reflect the choices you are presenting to people.
 Currently the choices are presented as “A” and “B” but if you would like to customize this you can easily change the code in lines 8 and 9.

 ![Screenshot 2](screenshots/html_question.png)

+Before copying the code found in code/qualtrics_random_tables.js, if you would like to use images instead of text for attribute values, be sure to comment out line 28 and uncomment lines 30-33.

+**Note:** This assumes you are using either text or images for attribute values but not both.
+If you'd like to use both, you'll have to leave both parts uncommented and add a conditional to decide when to use text and when to use an image.

 Next, copy all the code found in the code/qualtrics_random_tables.js file.
 Add a JavaScript block to the same question where you added the table html code.
 Click on the gear button under the question number and then select “Add JavaScript...”
 For this code you can select what’s already written in the text box and delete everything.
 Then paste this code in.